 - To develop students' skills in providing intensive and extensive pastoral care and counseling to persons.

-- To develop students' ability to make effective use of their religious/spiritual heritage, theological understanding, and knowledge of the behavioral sciences in their pastoral care of persons and groups.
+- To develop students' ability to make effective use of their religious/spiritual heritage, theological understanding, and knowledge of the behavioral sciences and applied clinical ethics in their pastoral care of persons and groups.

 - To teach students the pastoral role in professional relationships and how to work effectively as a pastoral member of a multidisciplinary team.

 - To develop students' capacity to use one's pastoral and prophetic perspectives in preaching, teaching, leadership, management, pastoral care, and pastoral counseling.

 - To develop students' understanding and ability to apply the clinical method of learning.

 - To develop students' abilities to use both individual and group supervision for personal and professional growth, including the capacity to evaluate one's ministry.

 - To afford students opportunities to become familiar with and apply relevant theories and methodologies to their ministry specialty.